Abdul-365/Abdul-365/README.md

 - 🌱 In the name of curiosity trying to learn everything 😎
-- 🥅 2022 Goals: Learn more about # web3

 ## What I know
 - Languages and technology: